gshiva1975/AAI-520-NLP-Project/project-code/mcp/Readme.md

-Use Claude UI and installe mcp server.
+Use Claude UI and install mcp server.

 Installation